 Investigation of food complaints is an important part of the Environmental Health Food Service.
-It is the policy of the service to investigate every food complaint relating to unfit, unsound or
+It is the policy of the service to investigate every food complaint relating to unfit, unsound or unwholesome food that is sold and manufactured within our area that is brought to its attention.
+Complaints into the labelling and composition of food are also investigated along with complaints of unsatisfactory conditions in food premises.

 Complaints are investigated in accordance with the Food Complaints procedure and Food Law Code of Practice (Wales).
 In practice this means that all food complaints will be assessed by an officer upon receipt and the most appropriate course of action determined.
-Complaints are generally received by the service from members of the public or via the Food Standards Agency's on line Local Government complaint referral service.
+Complaints are generally received by the service from members of the public or via the Food Standards Agency's online Local Government complaint referral service.
 Details of service requests are recorded on the TASCOMI Database.